dmcarth/Cue/README.md

 }
 ```

-All `Node` subclasses contain a `startIndex` and an `endIndex`.
+All nodes in the AST contain a `startIndex` and an `endIndex`.
 These properties map to the utf16 indices in the original string where the node's content starts and ends.
 This is to enable maximum compatibility with NSRange in Foundation, but that may change in the future.

 ## Syntax
 Cue is designed to be intuitive and invisible whenever possible.
 It should look more or less exactly the same as when it's printed on a book or in a script.